jschook89/mi2workforce-htmlq/README.md

-This is Version 2 of the Easy HTMLQ software.
 If you need the Version 1 files for compatibility reasons, the files are here: [(legacy version)](https://github.com/shawnbanasick/easy-htmlq-legacy) .

-# Easy HtmlQ
+# Easy HtmlQ Version 2

 Pre-Sorting
 <p align="center">